openvolley/file_sender/README.md

    Note that you will get a warning when installing (on some platforms) about "untrusted software" because we have not digitally signed the executables.
 If you are so inclined, you can [build the executable yourself](?tab=readme-ov-file#building-from-source) to be sure that they have not been tampered with.

-1. For internet sharing, sign up to Pantry and get your pantry ID.
+1. For internet sharing, you will need a pantry ID.
 Go to https://getpantry.cloud/ and look for the "Create a Pantry" button.
-It will give you a pantry ID - save this somewhere.
+It will give you a pantry ID &mdash; save this somewhere.

 1. Start the Scoutfile sender app, and then:

     - for internet sharing, enter your pantry ID into the associated text box

     - click the `Select scout file` button and choose your scout file.
-NOTE: it is best to point the file sender at your "safety scout" file (DataVolley) or "live export" file (VolleyStation) --- these files are automatically saved at the end of each rally.
+NOTE: it is best to point the file sender at your "safety scout" file (DataVolley) or "live export" file (VolleyStation) &mdash; these files are automatically saved at the end of each rally.
 The file sender will detect the updated file each time it is saved and re-upload it.
 If you point the file sender at a dvw file in your regular "Seasons" directory (DataVolley) you will need to remember to manually save the file whenever you want the updated data to be re-uploaded

     - the `Use base64 encoding` box is ticked by default, and is probably safest to leave that way.
 You might not need this if your file does not use any non-ASCII text (i.e. no accented, Cyrillic, kanji, or similar non-ASCII characters).
 Base64 encoding can cope with such text, but creates a larger file that will be slightly slower to process.
 If you see an error saying "stream did not contain valid UTF-8" then base64 encoding must be used.
 (Base64 encoding only matters for internet sharing, not local.)